The Best TOEFL Speaking Advice: Understanding the Test

 Questions can span across a huge variety of topics, from student life and studying, to technology and the environment.
 Many of the questions relate to students, but that’s not always the case.

-One of our top tips for the TOEFL Speaking: get familiar with the question styles and themes.
+One of our top tips for the TOEFL Speaking is to get familiar with the question styles and themes.

 Examples of Task 1 Questions